helix-editor/helix/book/src/configuration.md

 [editor.file-picker]
 hidden = false

+# Mapping a key is easy.
+E.g. Vim users can map 0 to go to start of line.
+# Experienced Helix users prefer that collapsing and keeping the primary
+# selection be explicit operations and distinct from changing modes.
+# However, beginners can map esc key to reset Helix to fully default state of
+# normal mode, single cursor, and not having multiple chars or words selected.
 [keys.insert]
 esc = ["collapse_selection", "normal_mode"]

 [keys.normal]
 esc = ["collapse_selection", "keep_primary_selection"]
+0   = "goto_line_start"

 [keys.select]
 esc = ["collapse_selection", "keep_primary_selection", "normal_mode"]
+0   = "goto_line_start"
 ```

 You may also specify a file to use for configuration with the `-c` or